hangduykhiem/gravity/README.md

 - Add it as a dependency into your Gradle file:

 ```
-compile name: 'Core-release', ext: 'aar' // Name "Core-release" must match the name of your file without .aar extension
+compile name: 'Core-release', ext: 'aar'
+## Name "Core-release" must match the name of your file without .aar extension
 ```

-- Ensure you allow have `libs/` folder in your application module and added the correct setup in your gradle file.
+Next, ensure you have the `libs/` folder in your application module, with the correct setup in your Gradle file added:
 ```
 repositories {
     flatDir {